 If there is an issue with your main sewer line, you may notice a foul “rotten egg” smell, a slow drain or sewage backups that return consistently or exist across multiple drains in your home.
-The only way to accurately diagnose the cause of these warning signs is through a video inspection, which uses a tiny, flexible camera to inspect the interior of your sewer lines.
+The only way to accurately diagnose the cause of these warning signs is through a sewer line inspection, which uses a tiny, flexible video camera to inspect the interior of your sewer lines.

 Our sewer camera inspections come with a full-color video of your sewer scope, a report on the condition of your sewer line and recommendations for sewer repair and maintenance.